MvcControlsToolkit/Home/README.md

 ## Roadmap

-Next version will include easy to out-of-the box filtering and sorting OData compatible capabilities one may apply easily to grids or to your custom pages.
+Next version will include easy to use, out-of-the box filtering and sorting OData compatible capabilities you may apply easily to grids or to your custom pages.